The 33-match schedule kicks off on Aug. 24 vs. Sacred Heart.

 In January 2009, Royer-Johnson was inducted into the University of Scranton’s Wall of Fame, the first volleyball player in school history to receive the honor.
 The Wall of Fame was founded in 1970 to honor former student-athletes, coaches, administrators, and those in the community who have been instrumental in the overall development of the University of Scranton’s athletics program.

 Royer-Johnson resides in North Providence, R.I. with her husband, Jeff.
-The couple was married in December 2009.
+The couple married in December, 2009.

 NEW YORK, N.Y. – The BIG EAST announced its annual regular season awards on Wednesday, Nov.
 22. Providence College volleyball sophomore Addison Root (W...